-As with most forms of insurance, there are several exclusions for when USCCA's liability and criminal defense protection will apply.
+As with most forms of insurance, there are several exclusions to when the USCCA's liability and criminal defense protection will apply.
 If you are considering USCCA self-defense coverage, it's crucial that you read the policy yourself and understand exactly when you are covered, but here are a few key scenarios.

 - USCCA coverage only applies during a self-defense scenario.
 Besides not covering criminal acts, it also excludes things like accidents.
-So if you accidentally fire on someone while hunting, you wouldn't be protected.
+So if you accidentally fire on someone while hunting, you won't be protected.

 - You're not covered if the incident was a result of war or civil uprising or if it was part of your official duties at your job.
 For example, private security guards cannot make a claim if they shoot someone while on the job, even if it was in self-defense.